-Given today’s volatile business climate, almost everyone in the business world must continuously evaluate their career path, whether they are planning an imminent change or not.
+Given today’s volatile business climate, almost everyone in the professional world must continuously evaluate their career path, whether they are planning an imminent change or not.
 It’s an ongoing part of being a business professional.
 EMBA applicants who aren’t planning a career change still know that their well-laid plans can blow apart in an instant.
-And, increasingly, applicants are pursuing an EMBA specifically to facilitate a career transition.
+And increasingly, applicants are pursuing an EMBA specifically to facilitate a career transition.

 Getting going: Applying to EMBA programs

-There are some specific preparation steps EMBA applicants should take:
+Here are some specific preparation steps EMBA applicants should take:

 - Sketch out concrete plans to carve out time for school in your schedule.